 You may think your ceiling looks good now, but when the cove lighting rakes across the surface, you may discover seams and nail pops you never knew existed.
 Stand on a ladder and shine a flashlight across the surface of the ceiling.
 If your ceiling is super ugly, you may want to abandon the idea or build a cove that washes the walls with light instead.

 Our cove is built from crown molding and set 2 in. down from the ceiling.
 We installed the crown on top of a baseboard to create a wider space for the light, and tacked a small cove molding onto the bottom of the base to finish it (Figure A).
 We fastened a LED light strip to the wall so the lights would rake across the ceiling, and in order to maximize the light, we kept the strip as high as we could without its being visible from the ground.

 Make a small mock-up and experiment with different positions for the cove and lights.
 Every room is different, and the cove we made may not be the best style for your room.

 It’s easier to paint all the cove parts before you install them.
 Touching up a few nail holes after installation is a lot easier than taping off entire walls.
 Painting the part of the wall that will be seen above the cove will help tie everything together.
 Choose either the color of the ceiling or the color of the cove.
 Lighter colors reflect more light, so paint the back of the cove components as well.

-Step 2: Install the light strip
+Step 2: Install LED strip lights

-Photo 1: Stick on the Strip Lights First
+Photo 1: Installing LED Strip Lights First

 If you plan to attach the lights to the wall, it’s easier to install the lights before you build the cove.